Anetre/Nodinite.Serilog.ApiSink/README.md

 log.Information("Customer 12 has been imported.");
 ```

-The Serilog sink will automatically loop over all context properties you have defined in your code and log them as part of your event to Nodinite.
+The Serilog sink will automatically loop over all context properties you have defined in your code and log them as part of your event to [**Nodinite**](https://nodinite.com).

 Example image: